 The Nominating and Corporate Governance Committee is currently composed of three directors: Mr. Molineaux, Mr. Humphries and Mr. Powell.
+Mr. Molineaux currently serves as the chairman of the Nominating and Corporate Governance Committee.
 All members of the Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
-The Nominating and Corporate Governance Committee met four times during 2019.
+The Nominating and Corporate Governance Committee met three times during 2020.
 The Board has adopted a written Nominating and Corporate Governance Committee charter that is available to stockholders on the Company's website and www.aclaristx.com.